Want to earn some extra money from home? Take a look at my LifePoints review to see why this is a survey site you should avoid.

 Overall, the customer service is terrible.
 I have had issues with other survey companies before, but these are usually sorted quite quickly.

 The amount you earn from surveys isn’t great.
-On average, you earn 50 points for a 10-minute survey.
-A £5 Amazon voucher will set you back 550 points, which will take you just under 2 hours to reach.
+On average, you earn 50 points for a 10-minute survey, meaning it will take you just under 2 hours to reach a £5 Amazon voucher.
+That’s a poor return.

 And don’t ever withdraw using Nectar points.
 They are worth half the value of all the other options.